-The feral predator-free project is one of the most significant projects to restore and rewild threatened fauna in New South Wales’ history.
+The feral predator-free areas project is one of the most significant ecological restoration initiatives in New South Wales’ history.

-Visit the Feral predator-free areas project web page to find out more.
+Visit the feral predator-free area partnerships project page to find out more.